Pyrola chlorantha (Green-flowered Pyrola)

 Notes:

-Found only in the northern deep boreal forest, a good place to come across Green-flowered Pyrola is along hiking trails in Itasca, Savanna Portage and any of the state parks in the arrowhead.
-Like most pyrolas, when you come across them, there are usually a number of flowering plants in a colony.
-The flowers are much like Shinleaf (Pyrola elliptica) and Round-leaved Pyrola (Pyrola americana) but the dull, dark green leaves with light venation set this species apart.
-All of the Pyrolas have been move from family Pyrolaceae (Wintergreen) to Ericaceae (Heath).
+Green-flowered Pyrola has been recorded in about equal numbers in dry northern forests and wet coniferous swamps, less often on cliffs and moss-covered rocks.
+A good place to come across it is along hiking trails in Itasca, Savanna Portage and any of the state parks in the arrowhead.
+Like most Pyrolas, when you come across them, there are usually a number of flowering plants in a loose colony.
+The flowers are much like Shinleaf (Pyrola elliptica), which has larger leaves more consistently elliptic, medium green and only somewhat leathery, and Round-leaved Pyrola (Pyrola americana), which usually has shiny leaves and floral bracts longer than the flower stalk.

 More photos